JediFonseca/pc-data/README.md

 1. Save the script to any folder on your PC;
 2. Grant execution permission via the file manager's "Properties" or by using the command `chmod +x pcdata.sh`;
-3. Open the terminal, navigate to the folder where the script is located, and run it with `./pcdata.sh`.
+3. Open the terminal, navigate to the folder where the script is located, and run it with `./pcdata.sh`;
+4. For help and advanced usage use the flags "--help", "--ram" and "--cpu".

 ## Extra information: